-This warm apple rice pudding is comfort in a glass.
+This Warm Apple Rice Pudding made with apple butter, maple syrup, and spices is comfort in a glass.
 We need loads of it right now, people.

 Is this America right now?!
 It’s 2018 and we’re seriously out here having to defend our right to exist over and over and over and over and over again.